PostgreSqlStan/postgresqlstan.github.io/_posts/2022-03-24-encoding-story.md

 CONTEXT:  COPY _tmp, line 834: "7IYU41rxDOremaBZi0vEMn  ['I flew to Hawaii recently to shoot a film, fresh on the heels of being labe..."
 ```

-(The .csv suffix is a lie and `tail -n +2` is used to remove the header, something postgres refuses to do if it's not in csv format.)
+(The .csv suffix is a lie, so `tail -n +2` is used to remove the header, something postgres refuses to do if it's not in csv format.)

 I discover another invalid byte sequence to filter out: "0xad".
 Repeating the process, I keep filtering out problematic lines until the file loads with this incantation: